NeharPoddar/NeharPoddar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-"A mathematician and engineer with a passion for training neural networks.
-My journey spans across diverse interests from crafting algorithms and playing board games to solving puzzles, reading poetry, and nurturing plants."
+*A mathematician and engineer with a passion for training neural networks.
+My journey spans across diverse interests from crafting algorithms and playing board games to solving puzzles, reading poetry, and nurturing plants.*

 ## Education
 - **Ph.D. in Robotics, (soon)**